draftedus/tangram/tree/README.md

 | **bin_stats.rs**             | This contains code that computes aggregate gradient and hessian statistics for all of the examples in a given node.                                                                                |
 | **split.rs**                 | This contains code that finds the optimal split for a node.
 It uses the bin_stats for the node computed earlier in order to find the optimal split.                                                |
 | **examples_index.rs**        | This contains code to maintain the examples_index lookup so we keep track of which nodes contain which examples.                                                                                   |

-### Training a single tree

-The code in training a single tree is located inside `single.rs`.
-At each iteration of training, we first compute the bin stats for the node.
-The code for this is located in `bin_stats.rs`.
-Once the bin stats are computed, we find the best split.
-The code for finding the optimal split is located in `split.rs`.
-If there is a split that is valid, we split the node and push the two newly created nodes into the queue.
-If there is no valid split, we make the node a leaf node.
-Once we have split a node, we need to reorder the examples_index lookup table such that all examples that go to the left subtree are contiguous and all examples that go the right are contiguous.
-The code to reorder to examples_index is in `examples_index.rs`.
-We continue this process, popping items of the queue and splitting nodes until there are no more nodes in the priority queue or the `max_leaves` or `max_depth` criteria have been met.